varigence/docs/bimlexpress/release-notes/bimlexpress2018.2.md

 Significant changes between BimlExpress2018 and BimlExpress2018r2

-## New Features

-* Added the Import Packages window to enable users to import existing SSIS packages and projects and convert them to Biml.

 ## Bug Fixes

-* Fixed an issue where exceptions thrown by user BimlScripts might not show up correctly in the BE preview pane
+* Fixed an issue in BE where packages could not be imported until at least one Biml file had already been added.
+* Updated logging to capture 'InitializeEditor' errors during the editor initialization.

 ## SSIS